 4. Algorithms – the algorithms process the signals from the photodetector and the accelerometer into motion-tolerant heart rate data, but can also calculate additional biometrics such as VO2, calories burned, R-R interval, heart rate variability, blood metabolite concentrations, blood oxygen levels, and even blood pressure.

 Watch this: Building a Wearable with Heart Rate Monitoring

 PPG is actually almost 150 years old, but it has been revolutionized in the 21st century for new use cases.
 Real-time optical blood flow monitoring was first used in the late 1800s by having people hold their hand up to a candle in a dark room to see the vascular structure and blood flow.
 More recently in the early 1980s, the first pulse oximeters were launched for hospital use, measuring pulse rate and blood oxygen using two alternating LEDs.
 These are very similar to the finger or ear clip devices still used in healthcare facilities today.

-PPG sensor developments in the last 5-10 years have focused on consumer applications of the technology to wearable devices.
+PPG sensor developments in the last 5-10 years have focused on consumer and medical wearable devices and services.
 This required a radical development known as motion-tolerant PPG because using PPG sensors during motion and activity massively increases the amount of motion noise that must be removed to find the blood flow signal.